davidmreed/monitor-affinity/README.md

 ### Binary

-Linux binary releases are made available on each GitHub release for amd64 and arm64.
+Linux amd64 binary releases are made available on each GitHub release.

 ### Via Cargo